 United for Water

 Water is a basic human right, fundamental to good health.
-But around the world, one in ten people still lives without clean water close to home.
+But around the world, 771 million people – that's one in ten of us – still lives without clean water close to home.

 One in three schools has no basic water service.
 And one in four healthcare facilities has no clean water on site.

-Life without taps, toilets and handwashing facilities traps communities in poverty and ill health.
-Around 800 children under five die every day from diarrhoeal diseases caused by poor water and sanitation.
+A lack of taps, toilets and handwashing facilities traps communities in poverty and ill health.
+More than 800 children under five die every day from diarrhoeal diseases caused by poor water and sanitation.

 That’s why WaterAid and the Wimbledon Foundation are working together with communities and local partners to make clean water, decent toilets and good hygiene a normal part of daily life.
 These vital services relieve the burden on people’s time and energy, and create new opportunities for education, paid work, and raising a healthy family.